 Organize Source Code for Custom Modules

-In this example hierarchy, your custom modules are stored in the
+In these example hierarchies, your custom modules are stored in the

 extensions directory.
 Within your custom directory, name your modules using a version naming convention such as: